alyserecord/movie-recommender/README.rst

    * https://pymc-devs.github.io/pymc3/notebooks/pmf-pymc.html

-So natuarlly we are asking you do to do both.
+So naturally we are asking you to build two recommenders, one for each dataset.

 There are larger versions of these data sets available from the links below, but we do not expect a production ready recommender in only a days time so do not worry too much about scale for now.
 If you are interested we provide the links as a reference.
+Note that the data is already downloaded and in this repo.

   * https://grouplens.org/datasets/movielens
   * http://eigentaste.berkeley.edu/dataset/